tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 `GET https://<environmentFqdn>/availability?api-version=2016-12-12`

-Returns the distribution of event count over the event timestamp `$ts`.
+The get Environments Availability API returns the distribution of event count over the event timestamp `$ts`.
 This API can be used to provide landing experience of navigating to the environment.

 Request Body: None